at what age do you leash train a puppy 2

 Retractable Leashes

-Retractable leashes can be a convenient tool for leash training, as they allow your puppy more freedom to explore while still maintaining control.
+Retractable leashes can be a convenient tool for leash training, as they allow your puppy more freedom to explore while maintaining control.
 However, they should be used with caution and in appropriate environments.
-Retractable leashes can be difficult to control, especially for a young or untrained puppy, and may increase the risk of accidents or injuries if not used properly.
+Retractable leashes can be challenging to control, especially for a young or untrained puppy, and may increase the risk of accidents or injuries if not used properly.

 Training Treats and Rewards

-This image is property of www.thefarmersdog.com.
+This image is the property of www.thefarmersdog.com.

 Important Safety Considerations